georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 ## Sources

 I am indebted to the well-written article ["Infinitesimals: History & Application" by Joel A. Tropp](http://users.cms.caltech.edu/~jtropp/papers/Tro99-Infinitesimals.pdf).
-If you want to delve further into nonstandard analysis, you really should give it a good read.
+If you want to delve further into nonstandard analysis, you should give it a good read.

-Also the textbook ["Elementary Calculus: An Infinitesimal Approach" by H. Jerome Keisler](http://www.math.wisc.edu/~keisler/calc.html) provided a sound foundation for understanding of the hyperreals.
+Also the textbook ["Elementary Calculus: An Infinitesimal Approach" by H. Jerome Keisler](http://www.math.wisc.edu/~keisler/calc.html) provided a sound foundation for my understanding of the hyperreals.

 Wikipedia also has several articles about non-standard analysis, although I'd rather recommend the two sources above for further study.

-I hope you enjoyed this small excursion into the hyperreals.
+I hope you have enjoyed this small excursion into the hyperreals.
 Now, at least you have an answer ready when pesky mathematicians question your logic.
-I have also heard that people are working on applying non-standard reasoning to distributions and to mathematical physics like the Feynman Path-integral.
+I have also read about people are working on applying non-standard reasoning to distributions and to mathematical physics concepts like the Feynman Path-integral.
 I may (or may not) cover that in a later post&hellip;